AmsaleTsige/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0.98 Battery st Write a function that takes a pointer to an int
+98 Batteryst.
+Write a function that takes a pointer to an int as parameter and updates the value it points to 98.